IbrahimCelikel/best_countries_to_live/README.md

 ```

 # Data Analysis With Excel
-Added scraped new cities to main data.
+Added scraped new cities to the main data.

 # Results
 Cities from Finland, Denmark, Norway, Sweden, Netherlands, Switzerland and Germany are candidates.